ManojRamanan/A-Spring-Boot-App-for-serving-restful-requests-/README.md

-# Transactionmanagement
+# Transaction Management
-A Spring Boot Based App for Transaction management using restful services.it uses a in memory h2 database .
+A Spring Boot App for Transaction management using restful services.it uses an in memory h2 database .
-It is a maven project based project.
+It is a maven  based project.

 Spring modules
 --------------